situmtech/cordova/example/README.md

 ### Step 1: Install the dependencies

-The first step is to download this repo:
+1. The first step is to download this repo:

 ```bash
 git clone https://github.com/situmtech/cordova.git
 ```

-And then install the plugin dependencies alongside the `example` app as follows:
+2. Then install the plugin dependencies alongside the `example` app as follows:

 ```bash
 cd cordova/example
 npm install
 ```

+> [!TIP]
+> You might want to try out this configuration if you are facing some issues to build our sample app:
+>
+> - node 19.8.1
+> - @ionic/cli 7.1.5
+> - gradle 8.4
+> - java 17.0.6

 ### Step 2: Set up your Situm credentials